 “We never knew there could be people in the orchard.
 Dangerous people.”

 When a mysterious explosion kills her sister, Salem becomes convinced the death was no accident–it was a conspiracy.
 But no one else at her high school believes her, and all she has so far are theories and clues.
 With Carrie’s killers still out there, Salem’s not sure who she can trust.
 If she can’t she prove she’s right before it’s too late, the conspiracy might take another life—hers.

-Can you read each chapter listening to songs that colored and inspired the story?
-Yes, you can.
+Do you want to read each chapter listening to songs that colored and inspired the story?
+Yes, you do.